F2i

-Fondi Italiani per le Infrastrutture SGR S.p.A. or, in short form, F2i SGR S.p.A., is Italy's largest independent infrastructure fund manager, with assets under management of approximately €5 billion.
-It currently manages three funds: F2i Second Fund (€1.24 billion, maturing in 2024), and F2i Third Fund (€3.6 billion of funding, maturing in 2030) and the Ania F2i Fund (Fourth Fund).
-The First Fund was successfully closed in December 2017.
+F2i Fondi Italiani per le Infrastrutture Società di Gestione del Risparmio S.p.A., commonly known as F2i, is Italy's largest independent infrastructure fund manager, with assets under management of approximately €7 billion.
+It currently manages five funds and one infrastructure Debt Fund.

 History

-F2i SGR was established on 23 January 2007 as an initiative of, among the others, Cassa Depositi e Prestiti, the two major Italian banks, Intesa Sanpaolo and Unicredit, banking foundations and insurance funds.
-Its portfolio currently numbers 19 companies, with an aggregate turnover of €4.4 billion and an EBITDA of €1.9 billion.
+F2i SGR was established on 23 January 2007.

-In May 2008 F2i finalized its first acquisition, by purchasing a 15.7% in Alerion Clean Power S.p.A.
+In May 2008 F2i finalized its first acquisition, by purchasing a 15.7% in Alerion Clean Power S.p.A. (the share will then be sold in December 2017).

-After this, it acquired stakes in Enel Stoccaggi from Enel (49%) and Infrastrutture CIS (26%).
-In 2009 F2i became a shareholder of HFV (49.8%), Interporto Rivalta Scrivia (22.7%) and Enel Rete Gas (80%), through F2i Reti Italia S.r.l., for overall shareholdings of €550 million.
+After this, it acquired stakes in Enel Stoccaggi from Enel (49%) (the share will then be sold in February 2012) and Infrastrutture CIS (26%).

+In 2009 F2i closes the collection of the First Fund, which comes to an endowment of 1.85 billion euros and became a shareholder of HFV (49.8%), Interporto Rivalta Scrivia (22.7%) and Enel Rete Gas (80%), through F2i Reti Italia S.r.l., for overall shareholdings of €550 million.

-In July 2010, through F2i Rete Idrica Italiana S.p.A., it took over a 24% stake in San Giacomo S.r.l., the majority shareholder of Mediterranea delle Acque, for the establishment of a pole that would invest in water networks by exploiting the liberalisation of the sector: Iren held the remaining shares.
+In July 2010, through F2i Rete Idrica Italiana S.p.A., it took over a 24% stake in San Giacomo S.r.l., the majority shareholder of IREN Acqua, for the establishment of a pole that would invest in water networks by exploiting the liberalisation of the sector: Iren held the remaining shares.
 The stake reached 40% in the months after.

 In October 2010, F2i acquired a 65% stake in GESAC for €150 million (via 2i Aeroporti) - GESAC being the handling company that controls Naples-Capodichino Airport - and a 54% stake in Software Design, a company specialised in airport software.
+In October 2017, F2i will increase its stake in GESAC to 87%.

 In December 2010, alongside Finavias S.r.l.
 (AXA group) F2i invested €255 million for a 100% stake in E.ON Rete, a company belonging to the E.ON group, that is active in natural gas distribution in Italy with circa 600,000 clients in 300 Municipalities and a grid which extends for 9,100 kilometres.
 After this operation, F2i gained control of 50,000 kilometres of grid, over 2.7 million clients and a 15.8% market share.

-In May 2011, a consortium made up of F2i (87.5%) and Intesa Sanpaolo (12.5%) took over more than 61.4% stake in Metroweb, a telecommunications company that controls a 330,000-kilometre-long optical fibre network covering an area of over 2.7 million inhabitants, mainly in the Municipality of Milan and partially in the rest of Lombardy.
+In May 2011, a consortium made up of F2i (87.5%) and Intesa Sanpaolo (12.5%) took over 100% stake in Metroweb, a telecommunications company that controls a 330,000-kilometre-long optical fibre network covering an area of over 2.7 million inhabitants, mainly in the Municipality of Milan and partially in the rest of Lombardy.
 In September 2012 Intesa Sanpaolo sold the 12.5% stake to F2i for €20 million.